amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 The list *Region: Polygon* defines a polygonal region on which mesh faces and nodes can be queried.
 NOTE that one cannot ask for cells in a polygonal surface region.
-In 2D, the "polygonal surface" region is a line and is specified by 2 points.
+In 2D, the polygonal region is a line and is specified by 2 points.
-In 3D, the "polygonal surface" region is specified by an arbitrary number of points.
+In 3D, the polygonal region is specified by an arbitrary number of points.
 In both cases the point coordinates are given as a linear array.
 The polygon can be non-convex.

+This provides a set of faces with a normal for computing flux.

 The polygonal surface region can be queried for a normal.
 In 2D, the normal is defined as [Vy,-Vx] where [Vx,Vy] is the vector from point 1 to point 2.
 In 3D, the normal of the polygon is defined by the order in which points are specified.

+* `"Number of points`" [int] Number of polygon points.

+* `"Points`" [Array(double)] Point coordinates in a linear array.

 .. code-block:: xml